Brewing and Beverage Technology (Bachelor of Science)

 The first two semesters allow you to acquire a comprehensive and fundamental knowledge of the natural sciences, especially in the fields of mathematics, physics, chemistry and biology.
 You will take the first specialization subject in the Beverage Technology module.

 Building on this foundation, you will deepen your knowledge in engineering sciences and brewing and beverage technology from the third semester onwards.
 Important subjects include technical mechanics, apparatus engineering, biochemistry, microbiology, brewery plants, raw material and wort technology as well as yeast and beer technology.
-In order to bring your modules to life, we link the written theory to various laboratory practices.
+To bring your modules to life, we link the written theory to various laboratory practices.

-During the Bachelor's program, we make sure that the focuses on engineering science and on brewing and beverage technology are intensified in parallel to ensure that knowledge is evenly acquired.
+During the Bachelor's program, we make sure that the focus on engineering science and brewing and beverage technology are intensified in parallel to ensure that knowledge is evenly acquired.
 The Bachelor's degree in Brewing and Beverage Technology does not forego the economic sciences that are essential today.
-In modules such as Business Administration of the Beverage Industry or Accounting, Cost Accounting and Investment Calculation, you will learn the necessary knowledge to always have your products’ profitability in mind.
+In modules such as Business Administration of the Beverage Industry or Accounting, Cost Accounting, and Investment Calculation, you will learn the necessary knowledge to always have your products’ profitability in mind.

-In addition to your required modules, you can begin to mold your own profile during your Bachelor's degree by means of elective modules and follow your own interests and talents.
+In addition to your required modules, you can begin to mold your own profile during your Bachelor's degree using elective modules and follow your own interests and talents.

 Interested?
 Take a look at our curriculum.